Bocca della Verità: Cultural references and derivative works

 The Mouth of Truth has been featured as a theme in historical European art.
 Lucas Cranach the Elder, a German painter during the Renaissance period, created two paintings depicting a woman placing her hand in the mouth of a statue of a lion while onlookers watched, a subject which was drawn by Albrecht Altdorfer and made into a woodcut by the Dutch printmaker Lucas van Leyden.

 The Mouth of Truth appears in the 1953 film Roman Holiday as a storytelling device as Hepburn's and Peck's characters are not truthful with each other.
+The sculpture is one of six genuine artifacts returned in place replicas in Lupin the Third: Operation Return the Treasure.
 Robert Silverberg uses the Mouth of Truth as a means of providing the information that leads to the climax of his novella Nightwings.
 In Het geheim van de afgebeten vingers by Dutch writer Rindert Kromhout, the fingers of lying children are cut off with a scythe by a skeleton who lives in the Capuchin Crypt in the Santa Maria della Concezione dei Cappuccini.
-Additionally, it was featured in episode 14 of the first season of the anime JoJo's Bizarre Adventure.

 There are a number of Bocca della Verità replicas and derivative works.
 A full-size reproduction sits in the Alta Vista Gardens in California and one of Jules Blanchard's sculptures in the Luxembourg Garden in Paris depicts a woman with her hand in the sculpture's mouth.
 Coin-operated fortune teller machines have been developed and installed in different parts of the world, including one on display in the Musée Mécanique in San Francisco.